Sumit0709/Diary/README.md

 # Diary

-Created a prototype web application, where you can create a diary age and put in your ideas.
+Created a prototype web application, where you can create a diary page and put in your ideas.

 ## Deployment